Which place is cheaper, Kuala Lumpur or Athens?

 Kuala Lumpur receives a lot of rain in the summer.
 In July, Athens usually receives less rain than Kuala Lumpur.
 Athens gets 6 mm (0.2 in) of rain, while Kuala Lumpur receives 150 mm (5.9 in) of rain each month for the summer.

 The autumn brings many poeple to Athens as well as Kuala Lumpur.
 The city's sights and attractions, the shopping scene, and the natural beauty of the area are the main draw to Athens this time of year.
-Kuala Lumpur attracts visitors year-round for its warm weather and tropical climate.
+The warm climate attracts visitors to Kuala Lumpur throughout the year.

 In October, Athens is generally cooler than Kuala Lumpur.
-Temperatures in Athens average around 19°C (67°F), and Kuala Lumpur stays around 27°C (81°F).
+Daily temperatures in Athens average around 19°C (67°F), and Kuala Lumpur fluctuates around 27°C (81°F).

 People are often attracted to the plentiful sunshine in Athens this time of the year.
 In the autumn, Athens often gets more sunshine than Kuala Lumpur.
 Athens gets 206 hours of sunny skies this time of year, while Kuala Lumpur receives 169 hours of full sun.